infrat/esp8266-door-lock/README.md

 ## Overview

-This application shows how to use GY-271 (QMC5883L) magnetometer to verify of door lock state.
+This application shows how to use GY-271 (QMC5883L) magnetometer to verify door lock state.

 ## How to install this app